 With smartphone penetration at an all-time high (especially in mature markets) there is enormous opportunity to leverage mobile apps as a driver of business.
 Mobile applications open new pathways for connecting with users across B2C and enterprise segments.
 Consumers can access the data, products, and services they require at the touch of a button.
 In enterprise scenarios, mobile apps bring immense flexibility and speed, simplifying tedious tasks to drive employee productivity.

-However, in spite of these benefits, companies are often reluctant to invest in mobile app development.
+However, in spite of these benefits, companies are often reluctant to invest in mobile app development services.
 Unless they are digital natives, mobile apps could initially look like cost centers with doubts around adoption and ROI.
 Returns may not be immediate – Gartner even estimates that 99.9% apps are unlikely to be profitable.
 To address this challenge and ensure your app is among the remaining 0.1%, reimagine your investments in mobile apps in-sync with long-term goals, at optimized costs.

 Key Cost Drivers Influencing Decision-Making